autowarefoundation/autoware.pov-reference-design-docs/docs/system-configuration/index.md

 TODO: The spec of the GPU requirement

+TODO: Is it possible to use NPU like Halio-8

 ## Development Approach

 - **Native Installation**: Direct installation on hardware for maximum performance